 What Temperature Does to Potency

-Light also degrades peptides through oxidation of tryptophan, methionine, and cysteine residues.
+Light also degrades peptides, by oxidising three of the amino acids most vulnerable to it (tryptophan, methionine and cysteine).
 Amber vials protect against this.
 If your vials are clear glass (common with peptide vendors), keep them in their box or wrapped in foil when not in use.
 The combination of cool temperature and light protection extends potency within the reconstituted window significantly.

 Can You Freeze Reconstituted Peptides?

-Yes, with one condition: aliquot first.
-Drawing from a reconstituted vial, freezing the remainder, thawing it, and drawing from it again exposes the same peptide solution to multiple temperature cycles and repeated needle punctures.
-Each freeze-thaw cycle degrades peptide structure through ice crystal formation and concentration-induced aggregation during thawing.
-Each puncture resets the microbial risk window.
+Yes, with one condition: split it into single doses first.
+Drawing from a reconstituted vial, freezing the remainder, thawing it, and drawing from it again puts the same solution through repeated temperature swings and repeated needle punctures.
+Ice crystals forming and melting concentrate the peptide locally and push molecules together, and every puncture resets the contamination clock.

 The correct approach: immediately after reconstitution, draw your full supply into individual single-dose syringes or small vials.
-Freeze each aliquot separately.
+Freeze each one separately.
 Thaw only what you need for each dose.
-Three freeze-thaw cycles is the practical maximum across most peptides before significant potency loss is likely.
+How many freeze-thaw cycles any of these peptides actually survives has not been published, so do not treat any "maximum" number you see quoted as measured.
+Plan for one thaw per container and you never have to guess.

 Never freeze a vial that still has bacteriostatic water in it and plan to draw multiple doses from the same needle puncture point repeatedly.
-The benzyl alcohol antimicrobial protection does not extend through freeze-thaw cycles in the same way it does in continuous refrigeration.
+Benzyl alcohol's antimicrobial protection is characterised for continuous refrigeration, not for freeze-thaw cycling.
 Treat any freeze-stored peptide vial as a single-use container.

 What Does a Degraded Peptide Actually Look Like?

 The earliest sign is cloudiness in a solution that was previously clear.
 A correctly reconstituted peptide solution should be visually transparent and colorless (or very pale in the case of copper peptides like GHK-Cu, which may show a faint blue tint).
-Any cloudiness indicates aggregation or microbial contamination.
+Any cloudiness means the peptide has clumped out of solution, or something is growing in the vial.

 Particulate matter, visible flakes, or clumps are more advanced degradation.
 These cannot be resolved by warming, shaking, or filtering with a standard syringe.
 If you see particles, the vial is done.